oblivia-simplex/monsoon/README.md

   (2 ^ (n-1)) packets at a time, before processing.
 This can help if monsoon seems to be lagging (use a higher n) or stuttering (use a lower n).
-* pressing '-' will set the capture rate to maximum
+* pressing backquote will set the capture rate to maximum
 * press ESCAPE to quit
 * press 'a' to toggle ASCII highlighting
-* press 'b' to toggle between bitwise (blue) and bytewise (green) representation
+* 'b': bitwise representation (blue for 1, black for 0)
+* 'n': bytewise representation (byte value mapped to shade of green)
+* 'h': byte-frequency heatmap (0 on the left, 255 on the right; relative frequency in packet maps to shade of amber)

 Better documentation is on the way!